Ole-rgb/ds-project_4/ds-project/README.md

 ### To compose the entire infrastructure run
 cd ds_structure
 docker compose up
+(The docker-files rely on the .class files from bin, so best compile it first in eclipse).

 ## The api can be reached at localhost:8000, documentation you be found at localhost:8000/docs
 ### Potential goals: